Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

 1: The left has already established their echo chambers.
 Echo chambers that cannot reach the unaligned.
 It will fail miserably.
-2: Have you found a cost efficient way to reach the unaligned? what's the game plan here?.
+2: Have you found a cost efficient way to reach the unaligned? what's the game plan here?
 1: Yes. and I'll get to that in a moment.
 Meanwhile, my team will honeypot the ever living fuck out of CTR.
 We're been building up a network of fake leftist influencers that appear sympathetic.
-2: Honeypots for what purpose?.
+2: Honeypots for what purpose?
 1: Exposing logs, emails, chats, and transactions between CTR, Clinton, and the DNC.
 But that's nothing but standard op reqs.
-Once the DNC sees how little impact this massive effort has, they will take whatever false concensus their media outlets have forged and run with that to pass sweeping laws to ban "hate communities" and "conspiracy theorists".
+Once the DNC sees how little impact this massive effort has, they will take whatever false consensus their media outlets have forged and run with that to pass sweeping laws to ban "hate communities" and "conspiracy theorists".
 2: Sunsteins 1 & 2.
 1: Then the arrests happen.
 Then the botched arrests resulting in incapacitation and execution happen.
-The FBI has been seeding CP int he chans for years.
+The FBI has been seeding CP in the chans for years.
 2: LOL.
-1: They did that to establish and pressure informants and mods.  yhey have quite the circus already lined up to roll out in front of the cameras to show just how bad 8chan is and just how needed these news laws are.
+1: They did that to establish and pressure informants and mods.
+They have quite the circus already lined up to roll out in front of the cameras to show just how bad 8chan is and just how needed these news laws are.
 2: Right..